chrislaney/SpotifyStats/current_docs/UserDocs.md

 In your profile view, you'll see:
 - Your top genres with global popularity comparison
 - Your music taste diversity score
-- Unique artist discoveries
-- Timeline of your listening evolution
 - Interactive visualization of your musical preferences

 [Insert Screenshot: Results dashboard]